paradxum/gitlab-semantic-versioning/README.md

 ## How is the version determined?

-Versions are being maintained using git tags.
+Versions are being maintained using git tags OR by merge comment.

-If no git tag is available, the first version update will result in version 1.0.0.
+If no git tag or comment is available, the first version update will result in version 1.0.0.
 If git tags are available, it will determine whether to do a major, minor, or patch update based on specific merge request labels.
 The `bump-minor` and `bump-major` labels exist to do either a minor or major bump.
 If a merge request has no labels attached, it will perform a patch update by default.

 ## Prerequisites